-Select (the "filmstrip") below or to the left of the viewer in the map, image viewer, "2/4 images", and before-and-after displays.
+Select (the button in the top toolbar to view a row or column of thumbnails (the "filmstrip") below or to the left of the viewer in the image viewer, "2/4 images", and before-and-after displays.

 You can change the orientation of the filmstrip by clicking .
 The orientation is reflected in the icon for the filmstrip tool, which changes to . when the filmstrip is displayed below the viewer and to when it appears to the left.